forwardemail/forwardemail.net/app/views/faq/index.md

 Practically yes - the only current restriction is that senders **by unique email address** are limited to sending (300) emails per hour through the system.

 If this limit is exceeded we send a "451" response code which tells the senders mail server to retry later.

+## How do I add a profile picture to my email address

+If you're using Gmail, then follow these steps below:

+1. Go to <https://google.com> and sign out of all email accounts
+2. Click "Sign In" and on the drop-down click on "other account"
+3. Select "Use another account"
+4. Select "Create account"
+5. Select "Use my current email address instead"
+6. Enter your custom domain name email address
+7. Retrieve the verification email sent to your email address
+8. Enter the verification code from this email
+9. Complete profile information for your new Google account
+10. Agree to all Privacy and Terms of Use policies
+11. Go to <https://google.com> and in the top right corner, click on your profile icon, and click on the "change" button
+12. Upload a new photo or avatar for your account
+13. Changes will take approximately 1-2 hours to propagate, but sometimes may be very quick.
+14. Send a test email and the profile photo should appear.

 ## How do you perform DNS lookups on domain names